RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. User sends a POST-request with invalid body-data to the server
+1. The server gets a POST-request with invalid body-data
-2. User gets HTML and response code 400 - BAD REQUEST
+2. The server responds with HTML and a staus code 400 - BAD REQUEST

 Alternative flow
 2a.
-User does not get any HTML and status code of 400.
+The server does not respond with any HTML or status code of 400.